 Every company credit report will give you director and shareholder details, you are then able to view individual director reports that will display current and previous appointments, including appointment and resignation dates.
 You can also view those companies’ credit reports whether they are still trading or not.
 Find out how to run a director search here.

 Going beyond verifying a business, a company credit report will also provide a company credit score.
-A company credit score is an algorithm equation (which in Creditsafe’s case) determines the likelihood of a company becoming insolvent in the next 12 months, with 0 being very unlikely and 100 being very likely.
+A company credit score is an algorithm equation (which in Creditsafe’s case) determines the likelihood of a company becoming insolvent in the next 12 months, with 0 being very likely and 100 being very unlikely.
 The higher the credit score, the more stable the company.
 As many factors influence a company’s credit score, a change to any of these factors can influence the overall credit score.
 For example, if adverse payment behaviour is filed (such as a CCJ) then this will be taken into consideration and would change the score.

 By checking the company credit score you have a basic understanding of how well the company is performing on top of verifying the business.
 The algorithm does all the hard work for you and provides a baseline answer, but we always recommend looking deeper into a company credit report to make a truly informed decision about a business.